Baryonification: An alternative to hydrodynamical simulations for cosmological studies: Introduction

 Theoretical predictions on small cosmological scales are particularly challenging.
 While gravity-only $N$-body simulations yield precise (and converged) results for the nonlinear clustering process, they fail to capture non-gravitational effects caused by hydrodynamical processes.
 A key factor is the feedback energy from active galactic nuclei (AGN) that drives gas out of galaxy groups and clusters, significantly impacting the cosmological signal \citep[see e.g. Ref.][]{Rudd:2008, vanDaalen:2011xb,Chisari:2019tus,Schaller:2024jiq}.

-Cosmological hydrodynamical simulations account for all relevant phenomena from gravitational clustering to gas cooling, star formation, stellar and AGN feedback processes.
+Cosmological hydrodynamical simulations attempt to account for key physical phenomena from gravitational clustering to gas cooling, star formation, stellar and AGN feedback processes.
 However, these simulations require their empirical sub-grid star-formation and feedback models to be calibrated against observations \cite{McCarthy:2016mry,Kugel:2023wte}.
 The significant computational costs, combined with the need for calibration, make running hydrodynamical simulations both a challenging and resource-intensive task.

 The baryonification method \citep{Schneider:2015wta} offers a complementary approach for cosmological studies.
 It relies on small modifications of $N$-body simulations based on empirical functions for the gas, stellar, and dark matter profiles around galaxy groups and clusters.
 The method can be calibrated to observations or hydrodynamical simulations, providing a computationally efficient way to model cosmological probes.
 Several models and implementations, either based on baryonification or related methods, have been developed over the past few years.
 They are based on small displacements of particles \citep{Schneider:2018pfw, Arico:2019ykw, Kacprzak:2022pww, Anbajagane:2024nzx}, the painting of new haloes onto an existing $N$-body simulation \citep{Osato:2022znr, Williams:2022zma}, or analytically motivated halo model approaches \cite{Semboloni2011aaa,Semboloni2013aaa, Fedeli:2014gja, Debackere:2019cec, Mead:2020qgo, Troster:2021gsz}.